processone/docs.ejabberd.im/content/admin/configuration/modules.md

     System, place the file on the same directory where the .beam files are installed.
 See below an example roster file.

--   *srg-create*: If you want to put a group Name with blank spaces, use the characters "' and '" to define when the Name starts and ends.
+-   *srg\_create*: If you want to put a group Name with blank spaces, use the characters "' and '" to define when the Name starts and ends.
 See an example below.

 The module has no options.